-Upon approval, the Member will have a sub-contract with the RRWP.
-The Board may choose to authorize the Chair or Coordinator to execute the sub-contract.
+Upon approval of a funding request by a Member, the Member will execute an agreement and statement of work with the RRWP.
+The Board may choose to authorize the Chair or Coordinator to execute the agreement.

 The Member must execute a cost share contract with landowner for any structural or non-structural best management practices.
 That agreement must contain ownership and maintenance provisions throughout the duration of the project's anticipated life.
 Such agreements must contain a deed restriction and easement agreement for projects with a cost greater than \$5,000 and with a 10-year or longer anticipated life to compel the current and future landowners to maintain the project.
 Such deed restrictions shall expire at completion of the anticipated project life, as specified in the landowner agreement.
-Deed restrictions and easement agreements are not required for publicly owned or permanently protected land.
+Deed restrictions and easement agreements are not required for publicly or tribally owned land, permanently protected land, or fee to trust land.